 If you paint one area or point in focus and leave the rest of the painting slightly out of focus, you will find the resulting painting looks more realistic than if you were to paint in everything the way you see it when looking directly at each part.
-If you paint all the edges hard and crisp because they appear that way when you look at each part of the subject patter, you will not end up with a painting that looks as real as you might expect.
-Instead, it will look almost surreal, or too real.
+If you paint all the edges hard and crisp because they appear that way when you look at each part of the subject matter, you will not end up with a painting that looks as real as you might expect.